cajudev/collection_docs/source/pages/miscellaneous.rst

 14.3 Shift
 ----------

-Remove o primeiro elemento do array retornando o elemento removido (reinicia o ponteiro)
+Remove and returns the first element of the array (restart the pointer)

 .. code:: php